sparkyvxcx/Shellcode64/README.md

 ## Reverse TCP Shell with password

+Authentication part is identical to bind TCP shell.

 ## Egg hunter

 Compare to x86 system, egg hunt under x86_64 system is relatively slow.
 In order to speed up common egg hunt proof of concept operation, using gdb to modify the value of RDX register which in our case is the pointer register that hold the value of virtual memory address space from `0x0000000000000000` all the way to `0x00007fffffffffff`.